larrykollar/Humanist/pandoc_scripts/README.md

 -  Pandoc (preferably something recent like 3.8)

+The file paths assume the `XDG_DATA_HOME` environment variable is not set, thus defaulting to `$HOME/.local/share/`.
+If you have set `XDG_DATA_HOME` to a different value, use it instead.

 `defaults.html`
 :  Goes in ~/.local/share/pandoc/templates
    This Pandoc template structures the book for PDF output,